Mechanics and Crafts of the People of Annam: History

-Starting from 1908, Henri Joseph Oger spent his time in French Indochina doing work as an colonial volunteer until 1919.
+Starting from 1908, Henri Joseph Oger spent his time in French Indochina doing work as a colonial volunteer until 1919.
 Oger first came to French Indochina as a soldier.
 Oger was transferred from Vinh to Hanoi where he spent three years.
 Oger was tasked with researching the techniques and crafts of the Vietnamese people.
 He had artists and woodcarvers draw and record every aspect of Vietnamese culture.
 Oger and the artists went through the streets of Hanoi to record statistics and draw out scenes for the manuscript.
-In total, approximately 4577 drawings and sketches were taken and used for the manuscript.
-Oger also worked with woodcarvers such as Nguyễn Văn Đăng and Phạm Văn Giai to help with creating the drawings and the sketches.
+In total, approximately 4,577 drawings and sketches were taken and used for the manuscript.
+Oger also worked with woodcarvers, such as Nguyễn Văn Đăng and Phạm Văn Giai, to help with creating the drawings and the sketches.

-Due to financial and budget issues, Oger only managed to publish 60 copies of the manuscript.
+Owing to financial and budget issues, Oger managed to publish only 60 copies of the manuscript.
 It was printed using woodblock printing which was a traditional method of printing in Vietnam.
 It is likely that the copies were printed at Vũ Thạch temple in Hàng Gai Street (present-day Bà Triệu Street in Hanoi), according to Viện Từ Diển Bách Khoa.
-In the second volume of the manuscript, Oger said that he setup two workshops in the temple.
+In the second volume of the manuscript, Oger said that he set up two workshops in the temple.
 According to Hoa Bằng, most of Vietnam's early texts were printed in temples since most texts were often Buddhist texts.

 After the French colonial period in Vietnam, only two copies remained in Vietnam.
 One incomplete copy is stored in the National Library of Vietnam (Vietnamese: Thư viện Quốc gia Việt Nam) in Hanoi, and the other copy which was well preserved and is currently being held at General Sciences Library of Ho Chi Minh City (Vietnamese: Thư viện Khoa học Tổng hợp Thành phố Hồ Chí Minh).

 In collaboration with École française d'Extrême-Orient (Vietnamese: Viện Viễn Đông Bác cổ Pháp) and General Sciences Library of Ho Chi Minh City, a republishing of Mechanics and Crafts of the People of Annam, was done in 2009.
 The republished version featured the work in three languages, French, English, and Vietnamese.
 In the first volume of the republished work, there is a section on the history of the manuscript and a list of illustrations with explanations in the three languages.
 The second and third volumes themselves contain the actual illustrations with Vietnamese captions in the Vietnamese alphabet and the former writing script of Vietnamese, chữ Nôm.